logsmith/log-flume/Readme.md

 define('AWS_SECRET_ACCESS_KEY','xxxxxx');
 ```

-### Don't have AWS details?
+You can obtain these details by creating an IAM user.
 Here is [our guide](https://github.com/logsmith/log-flume/wiki/Getting-AWS-credentials) on how to setup an IAM Amazon user and get the access and secret key that you need.

 # Feature requests